nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * Pasting iframe embed code in the URL/Embed Code field in the Block Editor.

 #### Improved ####
+* Lots code changes to modernize and make the code more robust.
 * Better way to negate WPs own aspect ratio for embed blocks.
 * Make embeds even more private.
 * New look and UX improvement to the shortcode creation dialog in Classic Editor.
 * Loop and Mute previously were only used for (self hosted) video files.
 These shortcode attributes now add `loop=1&mute1` to the iframe `src` as well.
 Note not every provider supports them.
-For loop on youtube embeds the video ID is also need as the `playlist=` parameter.
+To loop YouTube videos the video ID was also need as the `playlist=` parameter.
 ARVE is doing this automatically now.
-* Lots code changes to modernize and make the code more robust.
-* Sandbox setting has been replaced with 'Enabled Encrypted Media'.
+* Sandbox setting has been replaced with 'Enable Encrypted Media'.

 ### 2024-02-29 9.10.14 ###
 * Fix: Wrongly displayed message about outdated PHP version.